A look at issue 26 of Commodore Format magazine.

 ON THE POWER PACK

 Three full games and two demos in a great package propping up the mag this month: headlining was a whole level of this month’s lead review, Stuntman Seymour, and it was joined by a demo of platform collect ’em up Round The Bend (also known as Doc Croc).
 Prism Software’s 1987 3D game Cosmic Causeway was epilepsy inducing but fun until the headache arrived, at which point you could switch to some PD shooty fun courtesy of Twin Tigers or collect explosives in buckets in the exclusive Bomber.
 Nice tape.
+There’s a full feature on it here.

 - Commodore Format 26 is dated November 1992.
 It first appeared on Thursday October 15th.